mpalash/aliakbarmehta/content/cyber-~-to-not-wait-for-the-archive-home-and-labour-mired-in-the-complications-of-invisibalisation.md

 ---
-title: >-
-  Cyber ~ To Not Wait for the Archive: Home and Labour mired in the complications of Invisibalisation
+title: "Cyber ~ To Not Wait for the Archive: Home and Labour mired in the complications of Invisibalisation"
-subtitle: >-
-  Home Issue, Visual Culture and Contemporary Art Journal #5, (ed.)
-Saara Mahbouba, Paola Jallili and Else Lagerspetz, published by Aalto University, Helsinki 2019
+subtitle: "Home Issue, Visual Culture and Contemporary Art Journal #5, (ed.)
+  Saara Mahbouba, Paola Jallili and Else Lagerspetz, published by Aalto University, Helsinki 2019"
 layout: layouts/content.njk
 tags: publication
-pubdate: '2019'
+pubdate: "2019"
-summary: >-
+hero: static/img/vicca-journal-home-issue-book-cover.jpg
-  The idea of _home and labour_ itself has been mired in the complications of invisibilization of labor, the misdirection of value and surplus, and the recontextualization of the capitalist system as the driver of home politics.
+summary: The idea of _home and labour_ itself has been mired in the complications of invisibilization of labor, the misdirection of value and surplus, and the recontextualization of the capitalist system as the driver of home politics.
 Is the home, as a site of labour – both visible and invisible – a public space?
 Not through physical proximity and shared-ness, but as the conceptual framework relevant to all our preoccupations?
 If we imagine the home as a centre – whether we conform to the idea of a home, rebel against it or are indifferent to it – the home serves as a node through which we may think about “the untagged and unnumbered zones of cultural and political possibility” opened up through an “active seeking out of engagement, exchange, and intersection through the modes of mutuality, collaboration, and emplacement, an experimental poetics of belonging”.
 parent: Cyber Archive
 children: []
 ---